Nousiainen: History

 Nousiainen was an "ancient parish" (a unit of social organization) before Swedish rule.

 Nousiainen was the first seat of the bishop of Finland until the early 13th century, when the seat was shifted to Koroinen, nowadays a part of Turku.
 It remained, however, a place of pilgrimage throughout the Middle Ages.
 The coat of arms of Nousiainen depicts Bishop Henry and Lalli.

 Nousiainen was mentioned in 1232 as de Nousia and in 1234 as Nosis.
 Its name is derived from a pre-Christian Finnish personal name Nousia, still the name of some 10-20 men in 2022.
 Even after the bishopric was moved to Koroinen, Nousiainen was still an important pilgrimage site until the reformation, as it was thought that bishop Henry was buried there.

 The village of Nummi, the current administrative seat of the municipality, was mentioned in 1380 as Nummusby.
 Court sessions for Nousiainen, Masku and Santamala were held there at the time.
 By 1556, Nummi was the largest village in Nousiainen.

+In 1895 a Viking-Age coin hoard was found in Nousiainen which contained around 1,700 coins and other objects weighing a total of approximately 2.2 kilograms.
+Until 2026 it was the largest such hoard found in Finland.